TicClick/librarian/README.md

     create a modified version of `config/config.example.yaml` and fill in whatever data you need
 4. to benefit from GitHub's extended API limits, query it using an API token (get one at [Personal access tokens](https://github.com/settings/tokens))

+## maintenance

-to update to the last stable version, stop the bot and execute:
+to update to the last stable version (make sure to stop the bot beforehand):

 ```bash
 git fetch && git checkout main